danforthcenter/plantcv/docs/transform_warp.md

 ## Warp

 Find the transformation matrix that best describes the projective transform from reference image to target image, based on pairs of corresponding points on reference image and target image, respectively;
-performs the projective transform on the target image to align it to the reference image.
+performs the projective transform on the target image to righ it with the reference image.

 In general, any geometric transformation between 4 pairs of corresponding points is considered as projective transform.
 - Projective Transform: preservs lines but not necessarily parallelism.
 There are several special cases of projective transform.
   - Euclidean Transform (righd transform): preserves the Euclidean distance between pairs of points.
 It can be described as a rotation about the origin followed by a translation.
     - Similarity Transform: preserves the shape of objects.
 It combines scaling, translation and rotation.
   - Affine Transform: preserves lines (hence the alignment of objects), as well as parallelism between lines.
 It can be decomposed into a similarity transform and a shear transformation.

 Projective transformation describs most cases when images are taken from a slight different point of view, or even taken with different cameras.